Adlik/llma/README.md

 ## Getting Started

-The following tutorial demonstrates how to use LLAM to deploy LLaMA-7B.
+This example demonstrates how to use LLAM to deploy LLaMA-7B on Cloudblazer Yunsui t20.

 - [Tutorial](example/TUTORIAL.md)